Priyansh-jsk/ChatGPT_PE_LLM/README.md

 -> Start off with a base LLM that’s been trained on a huge amount of text data.
 -> Fine-tune on instructions and good attempts at following those instructions.
--> Technique called RLHF (reinforcement learning from human feedback) -> helpful, honest, harmless.
+-> They are trained in RLHF (reinforcement learning from human feedback) -> They've been trained to be helpful, honest, and harmless.(e.g.: They're less likely to output toxic tests vs base LLMs).

 **Input:** _What is the capital of France?_
 **output:** _The captial of France is Paris._